joeriks/VanillaViews/README.md

 Vanilla C# #noViewEngine ;)

-One thing I dont't like with Razor is how much we regard HTML as more important than our C# code.

-We like it to be available to the designers - but yet we never let them do the hard work which is creating dynamic parts of HTML where the tag structure and content is very bound to whatever HTML tool / library we are using.
-Instead we usually let them do a HTML prototype.

-And then we are responsible to extend it and reuse components.
-With the tools given to us in Razor, which is really a bunch of hacks compared to what we already have in C#.
+Mixing languages is always a source of possible friction, Microsoft did a great work creating the Razor View Engine.
+But I think it sometimes add more problems that is solves.
+An initial assumption is that we need to keep HTML files separate from our C# code.
+Because (at least I think this is the reason) we like HTML-designers handle the HTML files in a project.
+However - with Razor our designers need to understand both Razor syntax, and how the data is structured in our application.
+From my experience the designers are most happy when they can focus 100% on the HTML part, creating pure HTML prototypes.

+From ready made, nicely designed HTML prototypes, I find it to be a rather small part of the work to re-create the HTML dynamically from C#.
+And when I get another HTML page to add to the project, or some existing page gets redesigned, it's really not much work to redo it either.

+With vanilla C#-to HTML code I can easily create tests which I run until I'm done with the actual code.
+Also, I keep the tests and can refactor my C# how much I want.

+I'm responsible for the application, and to extend and reuse the design components in a maintainable way.
+When I use Razor I often find myself using more complicated, less testable and less DRY code compared to when I do it with pure vanilla C#.

 **Things I dislike in Razor which I get easily in Vanilla Views:**